m0r4a/dotfiles-arch-xorg/README.md

 # Dotfiles / Feb 14 2023 - Mar 14 2023

 🇲🇽  [ Versión en español](/README_es.md)

+## Notes

-These were my dotfiles back when I was on ArchLinux + Xorg, I would not recommend using them as they are since they are very outdated and might be broken.
+- These were my dotfiles back when I was on ArchLinux + Xorg, I would not recommend using them as they are since they are very outdated and might be broken.

-This was my first time on Linux and there are a lot of things pooly done.
+- This was my first time on Linux and there are a lot of things pooly done.

-Since im not planning on using Xorg for my personal use anymore this dotfiles are highly deprecated so this repository will be archived indefinitely.
+- Since im not planning on using Xorg for my personal use anymore this dotfiles are highly deprecated so this repository will be archived indefinitely.

 # Table of Contents